A Comprehensive Guide To Top HR Challenges In The Transportation Industry — And How To Address Them

 Worker Retention

 Transportation companies need workers and drivers desperately.
-But the challenge of worker retention has been there in this industry.
-According to a report by the US Bureau of Labor Statistics, the industry’s quit rate has changed to 3.4 in 2022, owing to a variety of factors such as work-life balance problems, severe workloads, and other work-related concerns.
+However, the challenge of worker retention has existed in this industry.
+According to a US Bureau of Labor Statistics report, the industry’s quit rate has changed to 3.4 in 2022.
+Owing to various factors such as work-life balance problems, severe workloads, and other work-related concerns.

 Strategies For Worker Retention

-• HRs should think about employee benefits.
-Try to be proactive and give out bonuses and be flexible with the work-life balance for employees.
+- HRs should think about employee benefits.
+Try to be proactive, give out bonuses, and be flexible with the work-life balance for employees.
 This may also include letting employees work from home and using the latest technologies like payroll systems to make their work easier.

-• Updating technology is extremely important to adapt to the challenges in today’s marketplace.
-To recruit technology-savvy individuals and maintain strong employee engagement, the sector’s culture must be updated.
+- Updating technology is extremely important to adapt to the challenges in today’s marketplace.
+The sector’s culture must be updated to recruit technology-savvy individuals and maintain strong employee engagement.

 Employment In This Industry Isn’t Considered Worthwhile